Private Eye: In-jokes

-The magazine has a number of recurring in-jokes and convoluted references, often comprehensible only to those who have read the magazine for many years.
-They include euphemisms designed to avoid the notoriously plaintiff-friendly English libel laws, such as replacing the word "drunk" with "tired and emotional", or using the phrase "Ugandan discussions" to denote illicit sexual exploits; and more obvious parodies utilising easily recognisable stereotypes, such as the lampooning of Conservative MPs as "Sir Bufton Tufton".
-Some of the terms have fallen into disuse when their hidden meanings have become better-known.
+The magazine has many recurring in-jokes and convoluted references, often comprehensible only to those who have read the magazine for many years.
+They include euphemisms designed to avoid the notoriously plaintiff-friendly English libel laws, such as replacing the word "drunk" with "tired and emotional", or using the phrase "Ugandan discussions" to denote illicit sexual exploits; and more obvious parodies using easily recognisable stereotypes, such as the lampooning of Conservative MPs as "Sir Bufton Tufton".
+Some of the terms have fallen into disuse when their hidden meanings have become better known.

 The magazine often deliberately misspells the names of certain organisations, such as "Crapita" for the outsourcing company Capita, "Carter-Fuck" for the law firm Carter-Ruck, and "The Grauniad" for The Guardian (the latter a reference to the newspaper's frequent typos in its days as The Manchester Guardian).
-Certain individuals may be referred to by another name, for example Piers Morgan as "Piers Moron", Richard Branson as "Beardie", Rupert Murdoch as the "Dirty Digger", and Queen Elizabeth II and King Charles III as "Brenda" and "Brian" respectively.
+Certain individuals may be referred to by another name, for example, Piers Morgan as "Piers Moron", Richard Branson as "Beardie", and Rupert Murdoch as the "Dirty Digger".
+Queen Elizabeth II and King Charles III are known as "Brenda" and "Brian" respectively, names that originated with palace servants.

-The first half of each issue, which consists chiefly of news reporting and investigative journalism, tends to include these in-jokes in a more subtle manner, so as to maintain journalistic integrity, while the second half, generally characterised by unrestrained parody and cutting humour, tends to present itself in a more confrontational way.
+The first half of each issue, which consists chiefly of news reporting and investigative journalism, tends to include these in-jokes more subtly, to maintain journalistic integrity, while the second half, generally characterised by unrestrained parody and cutting humour, tends to present itself in a more confrontational way.

 Cartoons

-As well as many one-off cartoons, Private Eye features a number of regular comic strips:
+As well as many one-off cartoons, Private Eye features several regular comic strips: